yash2010/Stock-Price-Anomaly-Detection-for-Nvidia/README.md

 This project analyzes stock price data using an LSTM-based autoencoder to detect anomalies in stock price movements.
 The dataset is processed, scaled, and modeled to identify significant changes in stock prices.

+I have used the date and close price features for this model.

 # Features

 - Data preprocessing and scaling